magnoeasy/easybuilder/english.md

 ![image](https://user-images.githubusercontent.com/81401104/121071158-fb9f8980-c7a5-11eb-8f1f-3017724cdcb9.png)

-This is the screen of the records after they have been inserted and saved.⤴️
+This is the screen of the inserted and saved records.⤴️

 To insert new records, click the _"New"_ button at the top of this screen⬇️